kei-en/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 4-strpbrk.c - searches a string for any of a set of bytes 5-strstr.c - locates a substring
 7-print_chessboard - prints the chessboard
+8-print_diagsums.c - prints the sum of the two diagonals of a square matrix of integers